usdot-jpo-ode/jpo-geojsonconverter/README.md

 3. Click "New personal access token (classic)".
    1. As of now, GitHub does not support `Fine-grained tokens` for obtaining packages.
 4. Provide a name and expiration for the token.
-5. Select the read:packages scope.
+5. Select the `read:packages` scope.
 6. Click "Generate token" and copy the token.
+7. Copy the token name and token value into your `.env` file.
+8. Create a copy of [settings.xml](jpo-geojsonconverter/settings.xml) and save it to `~/.m2/settings.xml`

-Copy the token name, token value, and target jpo-ode organization into your `.env` file.
-If using your local IDE set the GitHub environmental variable to your local system as well.
+9. Update the variables in your `~/.m2/settings.xml` with the token name, token value, and target jpo-ode organization

 #### Step 4 - Build and run jpo-geojsonconverter application